Du0o/Forum/README.md

 # Purpose
-just eome source code for a site i made but did have the funding to host it
+just some source code for a site i made but did have the funding to host it